dlion/dryrun/_posts/2019-04-01-thoughtworker.md

 ---
-title: "ThoughtWorker"
+title: ThoughtWorker
-description: "Finally,, I found time to write this post, I want to say it to the world: I moved abroad."
+description: 'Finally,, I found time to write this post, I want to say it to the world:
+  I moved abroad.'
 tags:
-  - Life
+- personal
 cover: "/assets/images/covers/thoughtworks.jpg"
 ---

 Finally,, I found time to write this post, I want to say it to the world: I moved abroad.